Azure-Samples/azure-serverless-workshop-team-assistant/4-github-bot/README.md

     ![Github data](Content/Images/12-GitHubFields.png)

-     - For title and body will pick dynamic content fields - title and text
+     - For title and body will pick dynamic content fields - title and text.
+Also set the correct repository and its owner.

      ![Github dynamic data](Content/Images/13-GitHubDyniamicValues.png)